Skip to main content

 The following rules apply to defining expressions:

 • OpCon tokens may be used anywhere in the expression.
 When the API resolves the token to the value of its property, it always treats it as a string.
-This means that you do not need to surround it in quotes.
+You do not need to surround it in quotes.
 For example: [[My Property]]==[[ABCD 123]]

-• If you type out the string, surround it in double quotes if it contain letters or if it should not be treated as a number.
+• If you type out the string, surround it in double quotes if it contains letters or if it should not be treated as a number.
 For example: [[My Property]]=="ABCD 123"

 • To convert the value of a property to: